HappySeaFox/sail/README.md

 - Game developers.
 - Image viewers.
-- Anyone who needs loading or saving images in different image formats.
+- Anyone who needs loading or saving images in different image formats and having lightweight and comprehensive API for that.

 ## Features overview